joaofrgomes/bytecontroller/README.md

 http://www.bytetastic.com/

-This is my first project, and it is just an otherwise unchanged fork of the original, with added skins I crafted to match the default look of menu extras.
+This is my first project, and it is just an otherwise unchanged fork of the original, with skins I crafted to match the default look of menu extras replacing the more skeumorphic and dated ones.
 I have no coding knowledge whatsoever, but a lot of graphic design experience and a keen eye for UI and UX.

 Feel free to use the included .SVG, .PDF, .AI .EPS and .AFDESIGN template